Banging Toolbox

 Grinders typically come with grinder wheels as part of the set, but again, you might want to purchase wheels with different grit sizes depending on how you will use the grinder.

-It is also a good idea to purchase a buffing wheel for honing blades and buffing wooden pieces.
+Likewise, it is ideal to purchase a buffing wheel for honing blades and buffing wooden pieces.

 Do you need a professional brand for DIY use?